4W4I5/Semester-4-Notes/CNET/CNET 26 April, 2023.md

 		- Note this example only assigned the IP to the new device.
 Network information still has not been passed through

 ### NAT (Network Address Translation)
+- Allows a single unique public IP to represent a group of local computers